*Kennel information will change on a yearly basis.

 What is a dog license and why is a dog required to wear one?

-A dog license is a tag issued by the City that works as an ID for the dog and also serves to give the City a census of the number of dogs within the City of Cambridge.
+A dog license is a tag issued by the City that works as a form of ID if your dog gets lost and also provide the City with a means to count the number of dogs in Cambridge.
+Your dog's license tag is required to be displayed on the dog at all times.
+A current Cambridge dog license is required to utilize off leash areas in Cambridge.

 How long is the license good for?

 Cambridge dog licenses are valid from April 1 to March 31 of the following year.
 All tags expire on March 31 no matter when you license your dog.
 Renewal reminders are sent out yearly in February.

 If my dog never leaves the house/yard does it still need a license?

 Yes.
 It is a City Ordinance and State Law.